 Ever wondered what keeps your creative masterpiece safe from the world of remixers, rewriters, and third-party users?
 Welcome to the world of copyright and moral rights!

-Here’s a clear and concise look at moral rights, copyright, and understanding how they differ under Australian law.
+Here’s a clear and concise look at moral rights and copyright, and the differences under Australian law.

 Are Moral Rights The Same As Copyright In Australia?